mainmatter/playbook/development-process/README.md

 deploying all changes that get merged into a project's main branch to production automatically, we recommend creating a mechanism that allows booting per-branch/pull request staging systems on demand which we call preview systems.
-These systems would ideally be automatically created (and destroyed once the pull request was merged) for every new pull request.
+These systems would ideally be automatically created for every new pull request (and destroyed once the pull request was merged).
 A link to the respective system would be added to the pull request automatically.
 Preview systems are particularly helpful for sharing changes with non-technical stakeholders that cannot run the entire application themselves or with external stakeholders that